-- 1. Comprehensive medical history and examination - Steps for obtaining a comprehensive medical history - b.
-Methods for taking and understanding vital signs - c.
-Performing a comprehensive examination - 2.
-Problem-focused history and examination - a.
-Steps for obtaining problem-focused podiatric medical history - b.
-Methods for taking and understanding vital signs - Performing a comprehensive examination of the lower extremity - d.
-Functions and forms of footgear, prosthetics, bracing, and orthoses
+- 1. Comprehensive medical history and examination - a. steps for obtaining a comprehensive medical history - b. methods for taking and understanding vital signs - c. performing a comprehensive examination - 2.
+Problem-focused history and examination - steps for obtaining problem-focused podiatric medical history - b. methods for taking and understanding vital signs - c. performing a comprehensive examination of the lower extremity - d. functions and forms of footgear, prosthetics, bracing, and orthoses